Think tank: Types

 Think tanks vary by ideological perspectives, sources of funding, topical emphasis and prospective consumers.
 Funding may also represent who or what the institution wants to influence; in the United States, for example, "Some donors want to influence votes in Congress or shape public opinion, others want to position themselves or the experts they fund for future government jobs, while others want to push specific areas of research or education."

 McGann distinguishes think tanks based on independence, source of funding and affiliation, grouping think tanks into autonomous and independent, quasi-independent, government affiliated, quasi-governmental, university affiliated, political-party affiliated or corporate.

 A new trend, resulting from globalization, is collaboration between policy institutes in different countries.
 For instance, the Carnegie Endowment for International Peace operates offices in Washington, D.C., Beijing, Beirut, Brussels and formerly in Moscow, where it was closed in April 2022.

-The Think Tanks and Civil Societies Program (TTCSP) at the University of Pennsylvania, led by James McGann, annually rates policy institutes worldwide in a number of categories and presents its findings in the Global Go-To Think Tanks rating index.
+The Think Tanks and Civil Societies Program (TTCSP) at the University of Pennsylvania, led by James McGann, annually rated policy institutes worldwide through 2021 in a number of categories and presented its findings in the Global Go-To Think Tanks rating index.
 However, this method of the study and assessment of policy institutes has been criticized by researchers such as Enrique Mendizabal and Goran Buldioski, Director of the Think Tank Fund, assisted by the Open Society Institute.
 As the TTCSP ended its operations in 2021, the platform ThinkTankAlert started ranking think tanks globally based on their inter-citation patterns in 2025.